BarioIsCoding/BetterMintModded/README.md

 ## 🚨 Disclaimer

-**ALPHA SOFTWARE**: This is early alpha software with fewer than 10 active users.
+**ALPHA SOFTWARE**: This is early alpha software.
 Expect bugs and incomplete features.

 **Usage**: This tool is designed for learning and analysis.
 Use responsibly and in accordance with chess platform terms of service.

 **Support**: As this is a small community project, support is limited.
 Please be patient and provide detailed bug reports.

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Chess.com, BotSolvers, sakiodre (formerly thedemons), or any of its subsidiaries or its affiliates.
+The official Chess.com website can be found at https://chess.com.
+The name Chess.com as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## 💶 Donate
 You can donate via **XMR** to support this project: